 What Are Credit Card Convenience Checks and How Are They Used?

-If you have an active credit card account, you might be offered or have already received unsolicited credit card convenience checks.
+If you have an active credit card account, you might receive unsolicited credit card convenience checks.
 A credit card convenience check lets you draw a portion of funds from your available credit limit without swiping your card.

-Although convenience checks offer the benefit of using your credit line toward other bills — either as a cash advance or a check-based payment for a purchase — they also come with their fair share of issues.
+Although convenience checks offer the benefit of using your credit toward other bills — either as a cash advance or a check-based payment for a purchase — they also come with their fair share of factors to consider.
 Keep reading to learn more about what a convenience check is and how to get one from a credit card.

 What Is a Credit Card Convenience Check?

-Also known as cash advance checks, access checks, or balance transfer checks, credit card convenience checks let you borrow money against the credit card limit that is available beyond your credit card balance.
+Also known as cash advance checks, access checks, or balance transfer checks, credit card convenience checks let you borrow money against your credit card limit.

 Pros of Credit Card Convenience Checks